How to Reduce AML False Positives

 AI

 The key here is to determine the potential benefits and ROI of implementing additional tools, such as AI.
-The real factor in deciding whether AI will add cost-saving benefits lies in an analysis of the scale of your operations and its compliance program.
+The real factor in deciding whether AI will add cost-saving benefits lies in an analysis of the scale of your operations and its compliance program, and whether the solution is accurate and intelligent enough to not cause false negatives.

 Are AI and Other Advanced Analytics Tools Worth It?